goschtl/zope/Zope3/trunk/src/zope/app/versioncontrol/README.txt

 `IRepository` object.
 This package provides an implementation of this interface on the `Repository` class (from `zope.app.versioncontrol.repository`).
-Only the `IRepository` instance is responsible for providing version control operations; an instance should never be asked to perform operations directly.
+Only the `IRepository` instance is responsible for providing version control operations; an object should never be asked to perform operations directly.

     >>> import zope.app.versioncontrol.repository